-Sometimes we like cocktails to have a bit of an aggressive bite; other times, we’re looking to round them out a bit.
-Gin, Campari, and lemon are three ingredients that pair beautifully, but all have their sharp edges.
-Adding an egg white helps mellow and integrate these flavors without muting them, while also contributing a silky texture and an opacity that’s quite elegant in a vividly colored drink.
+Gin, Campari, and lemon pair beautifully, but adding an egg white helps mellow and integrate these flavors without muting them, while also contributing a silky texture to this vivid drink from Carey Jones and John McCarthy.

 - ¾ oz.
 Campari